Employees may be eligible for Statutory Paternity Leave and Pay if they and their partner are:

 Statutory Paternity Leave

 Employees can choose to take either 1 week or 2 consecutive weeks’ leave.
-The amount of time is the same even if they have more than one child (eg twins).
+The amount of time is the same even if they have more than one child (for example twins).

-Leave can’t start before the birth.
+Leave cannot start before the birth.
 The start date must be one of the following:

 - the actual date of birth